annotorious/project-website-source/content/guides/headless-mode.md

 # Headless Mode: Using Annotorious without the Editor Popup

-Need Annotorious only for the drawing tools?
-But don't want the editor?
+Want to use Annotorious only for the drawing tools?
+But don't need the editor?
 That's what __headless mode__ is for!

 With headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
 But you are free to